 In the event that a first aider has a reason to suspect a person is infected with COVID-19, they should try to limit their contact with that person as much as they can, meaning they should avoid physical contact (e.g. checking pulses and performing physical assessments) unless absolutely necessary, such as performing CPR or putting people in a recovery position if they are unconscious and/or struggling to breathe.

-As of 11/06/2020 ()NEW UPDATE As of 18/02/2021
+JOBKEEPER PAYMENTS

-JOBKEEPER PAYMENTS What is happening with the Jobkeeper payments?
+What is happening with the Jobkeeper payments?

-Last July, the Government announced an extension of the JobKeeper Payment until 28 March 2021.
-The Synod was required to reassess eligibility for the JobKeeper extension using actual turnover in the September quarter 2020 to demonstrate that it met the relevant decline in turnover test to be eligible for JobKeeper for the period 28 September 2020 to 3 January 2021 and again for the period of 4 January to 28 March based on the December quarter.
+In July, the Government announced an extension of the JobKeeper Payment until 28 March 2021.
+The Synod was required to re-assess eligibility for the JobKeeper extension using actual turnover in the September quarter 2020 to demonstrate that it met the relevant decline in turnover test to be eligible for JobKeeper for the period 28 September 2020 to 3 January 2021.